getsentry/sentry-symfony/README.md

-As a side note, while the above demonstrates a custom exception listener that does not extend anything you could choose to extend the default `ExceptionListener` and only override the functionality that you want to.
+As a side note, while the above demonstrates a custom exception listener that does not extend anything you could choose to extend the default `RequestListener` and only override the functionality that you want to.

 ### Add an EventSubscriber for Sentry Events